 The molecules that are present in each smell bind themselves to the cilia and this triggers a neuron response so that we recognize the smell.
 We have all perceived a plethora of smells in our lifetime.

 So, what are the best and worst smells in the world?
-There has been plenty of research into what smells are scientifically wonderful and which ones are awful.

 The Best Smells